roshanrn/rnAlloc/README.md

 ### Initial Evaluations
-Note: RnBench has not been testes with more than 500k iterations due to the above mentioned limitations.
+Note: RnBench has not been testes with more than 500k iterations due to the above mentioned limitations. <br>
+Note: Due to limitations mentioned above in RnBench and RnBin's implementation it is recommended not to use iterations:slots < 1K and iterations < 500K.

 Config used: Rand. sizes of 16, 64, 128, and 256 bytes | 100k available slots to allocate/free and 500k iterations.
 (Note that these results are with the code as on April 27.
-Fresh results to follow.)
+Fresh results to follow.) <br>

 #### I. Allocations Only: